 There are specific geofencing platforms that specialize in delivering location-based digital marketing solutions.

-The white-label DSP solution also has the huge advantage of saving you a lot of money in your advertising.
-By using your own DSP you stop paying the middlemen and take full control over your programmatic advertising.
+The white-label DSP solution also has the huge advantage of saving you a lot of money on your advertising.
+By using your own DSP, you stop paying the middlemen and take full control over your programmatic display advertising.

-How to Set Up Geofencing is a Demand-Side Platform
+How to Set Up Geofencing in a Demand-Side Platform

-Go to the “Campaigns” tab, create a new campaign or select the already created and pick “Geofence” in targeting options.
+- Go to the “Campaigns” tab, create a new campaign or select an already created one, and pick “Geofence” in targeting options.

 Geofencing vs. Geotargeting FAQ